Newstalk ZB: Stations

 The former Radio Sport frequencies were rebranded as Gold AM on 1 July 2020.
-Match commentaries continue as part of Gold AM programming.
+The network was rebranded Gold Sport in May 2025.

+Following its rebrand to iHeart Country in May 2026, GOLD Sport's live sports commentaries moved to select AM frequencies branded as Newstalk ZB Sport.

 Other services

 Timesaver Traffic

 The Newstalk ZB Timesaver Traffic Centre produces and records traffic updates for all New Zealand Media and Entertainment stations.
 These updates for Auckland, Hamilton, Tauranga, Hawkes Bay, Wellington & Christchurch air every 15 minutes during peak breakfast and drive time slots, and hourly throughout the day and weekend on Newstalk ZB.

 Promotions

 Newstalk ZB runs regular promotions for movie previews and local events.
 The network has sponsored a range of events – from Variety, the Children's Charity special children's parties and food bank events, through to musical tours from bands like The Feelers.
 Its on-air competitions include breakfast giveway campaigns like the ASB All I Want For Christmas contest.
 Over several years, Newstalk ZB has given funding and support to Auckland Philharmonia Orchestra, visiting international productions and local theatre companies.
 It also supports the work of the Westpac Rescue Helicopter service operated by the Auckland Rescue Helicopter Trust, primarily through advertising and awareness-raising.